SuneetPatil/Alexa-Bangalore-Meetup-Oct2018/2.WithSlot-Name/README.md

-1. Update HelloWorldIntentHandler to WelcomeIntentHandler and change the intent name to WelcomeIntent
+1. Update HelloWorldIntentHandler to WelcomeIntentHandler and change the intent name to WelcomeIntent.
-2. Add line of code to read the name from slot and add to messages
+2. Add line of code to read the name from slot and add to messages.
-    1. nameSlot = handlerInput.requestEnvelope.request.intent.slots.name.value
+    1. nameSlot = handlerInput.requestEnvelope.request.intent.slots.name.value.
-    2. Welcome Intent = `Hey ${nameSlot}, Glad that your using our skill`
+    2. Welcome Intent = `Hey ${nameSlot}, Glad that your using our skill`.
 3. Change the messages
     1. Launch Request Intent = 'Welcome to Alexa Bangalore Meetup Skill.!
-What is your name?'
+What is your name?'.
     2. Help Intent = 'Your in Alexa Bangalore Meetup Skill.!
-What is your name?';
+What is your name?'.
-4. Add Reprompts for Launch and Help Intent
+4. Add Reprompts for Launch and Help Intent.
 5. Zip the node module + index.js files and upload in Lambda.